talal314/sample_messaging_api/README.md

 ### Run Python commands to communicate with the API

-Let's test the API related with the contacts, for example create a new contact.
+Let's test the API related with the contacts, for example creating a new contact.
 In order to do it, we need to run this command:

 ```
 python3 -c "from sample_messaging.api.contacts import ContactsClient; print(ContactsClient().create_contact(name='Test', phone='+3411111111'))"
 ```

-We will get a response showing the id, name and the phone number of the contact.
+We will get a response showing the contact's id, name and the phone number.

 In the same way, we can test all the other methods related to the contacts and messages.